slerman12/Help-me/2-Opposing-views.md

 > ### $``$
 > &ensp;&ensp;- **09/25/2023**

-(Send the department my "new research plan" (despite the advisor and PI believing I was ready to defend) by **10/06/2023**, now an added independent requirement to the previously delivered materials).
+(Send the department my "new research plan" (despite the advisor and PI believing I was ready to defend) by **10/06/2023**, now an added independent requirement to the previously delivered materials to the independent six-month review committee).

 Then I delivered another research plan, with precision and accuracy, by the specified date **10/06/2023**.